Bimberi Youth Justice Centre and Residential Services

 A number of community organisations provide support services to the residents of Bimberi that assist the young people to develop strong links to their family, community and to help with their transition upon release.

 Education and Training at Bimberi

 All young people attend education or training each day.
 The Murrumbidgee Education and Training Centre (METC) provides a range of programs including recognised certificate courses, tutoring and transitional support back into the community.
-There are also opportunities for sport and recreation, art
+There are also opportunities for sport and recreation, art and cultural

 METC also provide students the option to participate in the Respectful Relationships Program (RRP).
 The RRP provides a framework for feedback designed to assist young people to demonstrate respect for themselves, others and the environment.

 All young people have access to primary health care through services provided by Justice Health, Forensic Mental Health Services and through partnerships with community organisations.
 These services provide post release support by connecting young people to health services in the community for their ongoing care.

 The key priorities for Forensic Mental Health Services and Justice Health is to ensure that young people have their individual needs met following assessment and are committed to offer ongoing care and support.
 As part of the through care model young people are able to connect with their existing community services and supports whilst at Bimberi.

 Narrabundah House Indigenous Supported Residential Facility